devops4noobs/github-actions/README.md

     push
 	schedule: #scheduled time
 	  - cron ' 40 5 22 * * ' # minute hour day month dayofweek
-	workflow_dispatch -> to run the workflow manually repository_dispatch  # trigger the wf via an external HTTP endpoint.
+	workflow_dispatch -> to run the workflow manually. !To trigger the workflow_dispatch event, your workflow must be in the default branch! repository_dispatch  # trigger the wf via an external HTTP endpoint.
 						 # only trigger a wf run if the wf file is on the default brench.
 						 # send a POST request to the rep;s dispatches endpoint